Skip to main content

 President

-After a 20-year career in social work working with at-risk youth in the foster care system, she became involved in various writer and author groups on Colorado’s Front Range.
+After a 20-year career in social work working with at-risk teens in the foster care system, she became involved in various writer and author groups on Colorado’s Front Range.

 READ MORE ↓

-Back in 2010, Melody realized there was a true need for social media help in the writer world, and an accidental entrepreneur was born.
-She provides consultation, social media management, workshops, trainings, retreats, and conference presentations on all things social media, with a special focus on writers and authors.
-She’s presented at Lighthouse Writers and the Colorado Gold Conference, among others, and still works in social media on a limited basis.
+An accidental entrepreneur was born in 2010 when Melody realized writers and authors (desperately) needed social media help.
+She provided consultation, social media management, workshops, trainings, retreats, and conference presentations on all things social media, with a special focus on writers and authors.
+She’s presented at Lighthouse Writers and the Colorado Gold Conference, among others.

 John Lanci